 Fiber helps feed beneficial gut bacteria.
 It speeds up digestion.
 It can change how other nutrients and chemicals are absorbed by the body.
-And some types of fiber absorb water in the digestive tract and help avoid constipation.
+It also can help keep your lungs healthy, and lessen your risk of problems like chronic obstructive pulmonary disease (COPD).
+Some types of fiber absorb water in the digestive tract and help avoid constipation.

 The average healthy male under the age of 50 is supposed to eat as much as 38 grams of fiber a day — the equivalent of five full portions of kidney beans — and for women, the figure is 25 grams.

 But there's more to think about than just how much fiber you are getting, namely how many different types.
 Because the term "dietary fiber" covers a wide range of different plant-based substances that your body needs to function healthily, I recommend to my clients that they eat a broad mix of different high-fiber foods.

 Incorporating the following foods high in fiber into your diet is a great place to start.